-Name of IRC: Children's Education and Care
+Name of IRC:

+Children's Education and Care

-Name of SSO: SkillsIQ
+Name of SSO: SkillsIQ Limited

-About SkillsIQ Ltd.
+About SkillsIQ:

-SkillsIQ supports 17 Industry Reference Committees representing diverse 'people-facing' sectors.
+SkillsIQ supports 18 Industry Reference Committees (IRCs) representing diverse 'people-facing' sectors.
 These sectors provide services to people in a variety of contexts such as customer, patient or client.
-The Industry Reference Committees are collectively responsible for overseeing the development and update of training products, including qualifications, serving the skills needs of sectors comprising almost 50 per cent of the Australian workforce.
+The IRCs are collectively responsible for overseeing the development and review of training package products, including qualifications, serving the skills needs of sectors comprising almost 50% of the Australian workforce.